How to File an Unemployment Insurance Claim

-A claim for Unemployment Insurance may be filed in person at any Department of Workforce Services office or on forms for filing claims by mail, which have been placed in most public buildings.
+A claim for Unemployment Insurance may be filed on the internet through the EZARC link (here) or in person at any Division of Workforce Services office.

-Claims must be filed with a State Department of Workforce Services office.
+Claims must be filed with a State Division of Workforce Services office.
 Certain conditions must be met during each week for which benefits are payable.

 To be eligible, you must be: